 CCTV - helping to make North East Lincolnshire a safer place to live and work

-North East Lincolnshire Council's CCTV system is monitored by trained and licensed operators 24 hours a day, 7 days per week, 365 days of the year.
-Cameras are located in the town centres of Grimsby and Cleethorpes, and other public places such as parks, car parks, public buildings and a number of schools and sports facilities.
+North East Lincolnshire Council's CCTV system is monitored 24 hours a day, 7 days per week, 365 days of the year.
+The system is monitored by a team of dedicated control room staff.
+All staff are trained, qualified and hold a current CCTV SIA license.
+Cameras are located in the town centers of Grimsby and Cleethorpes, and other public places such as parks, car parks, public buildings and a number of schools and sports facilities.
 The purpose of the CCTV system is to deter and detect crime, and promote public safety.

 Incidents captured on the CCTV system are reviewed by police and used to provide evidence on a regular basis.

 We store recorded CCTV images from the town centre cameras for 31 days.
 They are then automatically destroyed, in accordance with CCTV CODE OF PRACTICE for the management and use of the Council’s CCTV System, unless a request to view is received or, for the purpose of evidence.

 Requests to review images can be made by the police, partner agencies or members of the public, however they must meet the required criteria and comply with the Data Protection Act and the NELC Code of Practice.
 Once a request is received CCTV staff will search and review footage then confirm or deny the presence of images.

 Where an application is received from a member of the public for personal data, a data subject access request form must be completed along with a £10 administration fee.
 Once received the request will be processed and a written response, within 41 days in line with Government legislation, will be provided.

 All relevant forms required to review / obtain CCTV footage can be found along the right hand side under the document downloads section.
 All requests must be made in writing and posted to: